 The Electoral College offers sparsely populated states a disproportionate amount of influence over the electoral process.
 This influence is magnified, particularly in swing states.
 In the 2016 general election, about two-thirds of campaign stops were to the four biggest swing states: Florida, Ohio, Pennsylvania, and North Carolina.

 This means that candidates are not campaigning across the nation.
 Additionally, this makes some voters in states that are considered 'safe' or electoral strongholds for a particular party under the Electoral College feel that they are dis-incentivized to vote, as their votes do not have equal weighting compared to swing states.

 Finally, if we had a popular vote election, candidates would still not be able to focus solely on the large states because there aren’t enough votes there.
-In 2016, the 4 largest states (population-wise): New York, California, Texas, and Florida only had about a quarter of the total votes.
-This means that even if a candidate got every single vote in those states (which wouldn’t happen) the candidate would still have to be campaigning elsewhere.
+In 2016, the four largest states (population-wise): New York, California, Texas, and Florida only had about a quarter of the total votes.
+This means that even if a candidate got every single vote in those states (which wouldn’t happen), the candidate would still have to be campaigning elsewhere.